ZEN PENCILS all started on the floor of Grandma’s house in Perth, Australia.

 The insight was that these motivational phrases were everywhere.

-Understanding that the World had changed, Gavin decided that each comic would be self-contained so that they would spread better.
-He wanted something meaningful, giving people a smile wasn’t enough; he wanted to elicit emotions from his reader—another insight that contributed to his success.
+Understanding that the World had changed, Gavin decided that each comic would be self-contained.
+He wanted something meaningful.
+Giving people a smile wasn’t enough; he wanted to elicit emotions from his reader—another insight that contributed to his success.

 His first comic was a celebration of sorts in leaving the corporate World as he illustrated The Faithful Worker by Robert Frost.